What is Omega 3 Fish Oil and Why Should You Take It?

 Omega-6 and omega-9 fatty acids promote the formation of "bad" eicosanoids.
 Among other things, these hormone-like substances can cause chronic inflammation in the human body and counteract your quest for better health and performance.

-Unfortunately, a lot of omega-6 and omega-9 fatty acids are in foods that most of us love and can sometimes overindulge in.
-We’re not saying you should banish these foods completely.
-But perhaps think about the amount you consume, and reduce them.
+Unfortunately, a lot of omega-6 and omega-9 fatty acids are in foods that most of us love and can overindulge in.
+We’re not saying you should banish these foods completely but be aware of the amount you consume

 I'LL JUST EAT ALL THE SALMON, THEN!